Halfwitz/portfolio-site/dayplanner.md

 - **CRUD operations** for each object type, with each object having a unique ID
 - **Validation Requirements** to ensure data integrity (minimum/maximum number of characters, non-null, no whitespace)
-- **Extensive JUnit Testing** 120 JUnit tests were coded to minimize defects, following test-driven development practices and using strategies such as equivalance partitioning, boundary value analysis, and statement/decision testing
+- **Extensive JUnit Testing**: 120 JUnit tests were coded to minimize defects, following test-driven development practices and using strategies such as equivalence partitioning, boundary value analysis, and statement/decision testing

 ## Enhancements
 Below are two enhancements I made to the original artifact.
 Each section can be expanded to read a **detailed narrative** of what was changed and why.